SciML/ModelingToolkit.jl/docs/src/tutorials/parameter_identifiability.md

 ## Global Identifiability

-In this tutorial, let us cover an example problem of querying the ODE for globally identifiable parameters.
+In this part tutorial, let us cover an example problem of querying the ODE for globally identifiable parameters.

 ### Input System